Spend any time on social media and you’ll know exactly who the influencers are.

 1. Decide on Your Market

-One of the first things you need to do as an aspiring influencer is to find your segment of the market.
+One of the first things you need to do to become an influencer is to find your segment of the market.

 But the truth is, the person who markets to everyone appeals to no one.